trilemma-dev/SwiftAuthorizationSample/README.md

 1. Your app **must** be signed.
 2. The helper tool **must** be signed.
-3. The helper tool **must** be located in the `Contents/Library/LaunchServices` directory inside your app's bundle.
+3. The helper tool **must** be located in the `Contents/Library/LaunchServices` directory inside the app's bundle.
-4. The filename of the helper tool **should** be reverse-DNS format.
+4. The helper tool **must** be an executable, not an app bundle.
-    - If your app has the bundle identifier "com.example.SwiftAuthorizationApp" then your helper tool **may** have a filename of "com.example.SwiftAuthorizationApp.helper".
 5. The helper tool **must** have an embedded launchd property list.
 6. The helper tool's embedded launchd property list **must** have an entry with `Label` as the key and the value **must** be the filename of the helper tool.